wintercms/docs/database-behaviors.md

 ## Purgeable

 Purged attributes will not be saved to the database when a model is created or updated.
-To purge attributes in your model, implement the `Winter.Rain.Database.Behaviors.Purgeable` behavior and declare a `$purgeable` property with an array containing the attributes to purge.
+To purge attributes in your model, implement the `Winter.Storm.Database.Behaviors.Purgeable` behavior and declare a `$purgeable` property with an array containing the attributes to purge.

     class User extends Model
     {
         public $implement = [
-            'Winter.Rain.Database.Behaviors.Purgeable'
+            'Winter.Storm.Database.Behaviors.Purgeable'
         ];

         /**